Competitor Analysis: How to Analyze Your Competitors in 2024

 Before you start looking at the way a competitor is promoting their business and driving traffic, you should take some time to analyze their website.

 Examine their website layout and how easy to navigate it is.
 Take a look at the design and the color story they have chosen.
+How good is the overall customer experience on their website?

 Read through their main page and sales page copy, and pinpoint their key selling points, and what their appeal is.
 What do they blog about, and how do these topics fit into their overall marketing strategy?